 Population: 1.234 million, of which more than 50 percent are non-nationals.
 Bahraini population is mostly Muslim.
-Shia represents the majority, Sunnis the second largest group and a very small Christian and Jewish minority.
+Shia represents the majority followed by Sunnis.
+There is also very small Christian and Jewish minority.

 Language: Arabic is the official language of Bahrain, but English is widely spoken and used in business.
 Among the non-Bahraini population, languages, such as Farsi, Urdu, and Hindi are commonly spoken.
 Arabic is spoken by almost 300 million people in 22 Arab countries.
 It is the language of the Qur'an, the Holy Book of Islam; the second language of millions of Muslims around the world, of Arab poetry and literature, and one of the six official languages in the United Nations.
 While spoken Arabic may vary from country to country, classical Arabic has remained unchanged for centuries.
 In the language, male and female entities are distinguished.
 Although state radio and television in Bahrain are broadcast primarily in Arabic; TV channels, radios, newspapers, and magazines in English and in other languages are available.